benjystanton/benjystanton.github.io/src/posts/2018-11-28-nice-people-saying-nice-things-about-the-ons-website.md

 ---

-<p class="lede">It was great to see some smart people, that I really respect, recognising the good work that we’re doing in ONS (Office for National Statistics) digital publishing today.</p>
+<p>It was great to see some smart people, that I really respect, recognising the good work that we’re doing in ONS (Office for National Statistics) digital publishing today.</p>

 Tom's original screenshot focused on a weirdly specific bit of something we did recently.
 But, even this small component went through some rigorous usability and A/B testing.
 It built upon a content pattern that already did a good job of meeting a clear user need (I need to know if I'm looking at the latest stuff).